ga-wdi-exercises/state_capitals/readme_copy.md

-# Let's Learn our State Capitals

-We're going to create a game to help us memorize the names of the capitals of all 50 states.

-To play the game:

- - Your program should prompt the user to identify the capital associated with a given state.
  - There should be running tallies on the number of correct and incorrect answers for each state
  - After getting through all 50 states one time, users should be asked whether or not they want to play again.